What are Early Symptoms of Mesothelioma

 Understanding the Differences

 • Exposure to Asbestos: Have you worked in industries like construction, shipbuilding, or automotive where asbestos use was common?
-Long-term exposure to asbestos is a significant risk factor for mesothelioma.
+Long-term exposure to asbestos is a major risk factor for mesothelioma.
 If you've had such exposure in the past, these symptoms should not be ignored.

 • Other Symptoms: Experiencing unexplained weight loss, night sweats, or persistent coughing along with the symptoms mentioned earlier?
 These could be telltale signs of mesothelioma.